Zippy-boy/wire-pod/Troubleshooting.md

 3. Make sure wire-pod is running.

 4. `escapepod.local` must resolve to your wire-pod instance.
+You can check this by opening a browser on another device on the same network and going to http://escapepod.local:8080

+5. Restart your Vector and the device running wire-pod a few times. mDNS can be finnicky.

+6. Ensure any firewalls are disabled or are allowing traffic between wire-pod and Vector.

 ## Open an issue